handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ---
 # Accessibility

 Handsontable is designed to be accessible, aligning with global standards.
-We support the idea that web applications should be inclusive, making them usable for as many people as possible.
+We prioritize inclusivity, ensuring web applications are usable by as many people as possible.

 [[toc]]